British Columbia Highway 97

 Highway 97 is a major highway in the Canadian province of British Columbia.
-It is the longest continuously numbered route in the province, running 2,081 km and is the only route that runs the entire north–south length of British Columbia, connecting the Canada–United States border near Osoyoos in the south with the British Columbia–Yukon boundary in the north at Watson Lake, Yukon.
+It is the longest continuously numbered route in the province and the longest provincial highway in Canada, running 2,081 km and is the only route that runs the entire north–south length of British Columbia, stretching from the Canada–United States border near Osoyoos in the south to the British Columbia–Yukon boundary in the north at Watson Lake, Yukon.

 The highway connects several major cities in BC Interior, including Kelowna, Kamloops, Prince George, and Dawson Creek.
 Within and near these cities, Highway 97 varies from a two-lane highway to a freeway with as many as six lanes.
 Some remote sections also remain unpaved and gravelled.
 The route takes its number from U.S. Route 97, with which it connects at the international border.
 The highway was initially designated '97' in 1953.

 Route description

 The busiest section of Highway 97 is in West Kelowna, carrying almost 70,000 vehicles per day.
 Some sections in the northern regions of the province have as few as 250 vehicles per day.